Burnage Academy for Boys: Media Arts College

 In 2007, the school was given Media Arts College status and was renamed as Burnage Media Arts College in 2008.
 Despite this change, it remained an all-boys school for 11–16-year-olds.

 In 2010, the school was reconstructed under the Building Schools for the Future initiative which saw the original 1930s and 1950s buildings replaced by a new building.
 The 1999 building was refurbished and the Sports Hall (built in 2001) was also improved with a new gymnasium.
 Upon completion of the new main building, the old buildings were demolished and the grounds they once stood on were resurfaced to provide all-weather sports facilities.

-Academy
+Academy status

 Previously a community school administered by Manchester City Council, Burnage Media Arts College converted to academy status on 1 April 2014 and was renamed Burnage Academy for Boys, however, the school continues to co-ordinate with Manchester City Council for admissions.